msh9/codinginthetrenches.com/content/post/2025-07-09-evs-update/index.md

 What if did it in the hypothetical Audi Q7 45 instead?

+Utah
 $$
 1490 miles \times {1 gallon \over 22 miles} \times {$3.824 \over 1 gallon} \approx $258
+$$
+Texas
+$$
 1490 miles \times {1 gallon \over 22 miles} \times {$3.627 \over 1 gallon} \approx $246
 $$

 Ouch.
-Some more math, each gallon of gasoline is,
+Some more math for context, each gallon of gasoline is,

 $$
 1 gallons \times {120214 BTU \over 1 gallon} \times {1 kWh \over 3412 BTU} \approx 35 kWh